Programmierus/ldap-mailcow/README.md

     }
 ```

-As a side-effect, It will also allow logging into mailcow UI using mailcow app passwords (since they are valid for IMAP). **It is not a supported solution with mailcow and has to be done only on your own risk!**
+As a side-effect, It will also allow logging into mailcow UI using mailcow app passwords (since they are valid for IMAP). **It is not a supported solution with mailcow and has to be done only at your own risk!**

-### Two-ways sync
+### Two-way sync

 Users from your LDAP directory will be added (and deactivated if disabled/not found) to your mailcow database.
 Not vice-versa, and this is by design.

-## Customizations & Integration help
+## Customizations and Integration support

-External authentication (identify federation) is an enterprise feature [for mailcow](https://github.com/mailcow/mailcow-dockerized/issues/2316#issuecomment-491212921).
-That’s why I developed an external solution, and it is unlikely that it’ll be directly integrated into mailcow ever.
+External authentication (identity federation) is an enterprise feature [for mailcow](https://github.com/mailcow/mailcow-dockerized/issues/2316#issuecomment-491212921).
+That’s why I developed an external solution, and it is unlikely that it’ll be ever directly integrated into mailcow.

 I’ve created this tool because I needed it for my regular work.
 You are free to use it for commercial needs.
-Please understand that I can work on issues only if they fall within the scope of my work interests or if I’ll have some available free time (never happened for many years).
+Please understand that I can work on issues only if they fall within the scope of my current work interests or if I’ll have some available free time (never happened for many years).
 I’ll do my best to review submitted PRs ASAP, though.

 **You can always [contact me](mailto:programmierus@gmail.com) to help you with the integration or for custom modifications on a paid basis.
 My current hourly rate (ActivityWatch tracked) is 100,-€ with 3h minimum commitment.**